opf/openproject/docs/system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/README.md

 Click on *Create* to finish the creation of the synchronized  filter.
 This filter is being executed hourly as part of the background job before the actual group synchronization runs.

 **Note:** If you manually create a synchronized group that is also found by a filter, its properties (such as the *Sync users* setting) is being overridden by the filter setting.

+## Troubleshooting

+### LDAP groups are not being synchronized

+Please double check the DN of the groups and the LDAP connection.
+The base DN of the LDAP connection and the DN must share a common hierarchy.
+Otherwise, the group DN will not be found by the connection, as the base DN is used for all subsequent queries for the lifetime of the connection.

+### Users are not being synchronized

+For users to be automatically synchronized, the following conditions need to be met:

+1. The connection, or the LDAP group need to have "Sync users" checked.
+This setting overrides the LDAP connection's "Sync users" attribute for fine-grained control over which groups will have users synchronized.
+2. The group needs to define their members using the `member` LDAP property, and users need to have the `memberOf` property or virtual property.
+OpenProject will look for users with the following filter: `(memberOf=<DN of the group>).` You can use `ldapsearch` to verify that this works as expected.
+3. The users defined in the groups need to have all required attributes present to be created.
+These are at *login, email, first and last name*.
+If any of these attributes are missing, the user cannot be saved to the database.
+4. If you enterprise license exceeds the user limit, new users can also not be synchronized through LDAP.
+A corresponding log entry will be logged.